PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-07-creationists-social-justice-advocates-unite-take-down-huxley.md

 Lorimer, Douglas A. (1978). <i>Colour, Class and the Victorians: English attitudes to the Negro in the mid-nineteenth century</i>.
 New York: Holmes & Meier Publishers.

 Watson, George (1977).
-"Race and Socialists."
+"Race and the Socialists."
 Chapter 8 of <i>Politics and Literature in Modern Britain</i>.
 London: The Macmillan Press.